bodil/typed-html/README.md

 The DOM tree structure also implements a method called `vnode()`, which renders the tree to a tree of [`Node`][Node]s, which is a mirror of the generated tree with every attribute value rendered into `String`s.
-You can walk this virtual DOM tree and use it to build an actual DOM tree with `stdweb` or pass it on to your favourite virtual DOM system.
+You can walk this virtual DOM tree and pass it on to your favourite virtual DOM system.

 ## License